seanthegeek/routetor/README.md

     $ cd routetor
     $ sudo cp *tor* /usr/sbin

-`routetor` uses a UNIX socket client/server model, so that `root` can take privileged actions on behalf of the `cuckoo` user which runs the client scripts.
+`routetor` uses a UNIX socket client/server model, so that `root` can take privileged actions on behalf of the `cuckoo` user, which runs the client scripts.

 Schedule the `routetor` server to run at system boot